 - i.
-Provide land and building for the development of NHS Healthcare facility which: - a. will feature as part of the comprehensive development of the whole site; - b. provide a doctor's surgery and dispensary; - c. be designed and landscaped so as to enhance the character and appearance of the area, the Conservation Area and the setting of the nearby Listed Buildings.
+Provide land and building for the development of NHS Healthcare facility which: - a. will feature as part of the comprehensive development of the wider site; - b. provide a doctor's surgery and dispensary;

+c. is designed and landscaped so as to enhance the character and appearance of the area, the Conservation Area and the setting of the Listed Buildings.